abarolli/software-development-cookbooks/spring/ABetterApproachToManyToMany.md

 ## Problem

-Spring Data JPA offers an annotation for simple many-to-many mappings, at `jakarta.persistence.ManyToMany`.
+Spring Data JPA offers an annotation for many-to-many mappings, at `jakarta.persistence.ManyToMany`.
-This is useful for simple cases when there is no additional information bound to the association; however, in cases where there _is_ additional information needed, this solution is insufficient.
+This is useful for simple cases where there is no additional information bound to the relationship; however, in cases where there _is_ additional information needed to fully describe the relationship, this solution is insufficient.

 Consider an issue tracking system, like Jira.
 Many users can be assigned to an issue and many issues can be assigned to a user.
 We should also track when an issue was assigned to a user, so the junction table will have an additional field, `assigned_at`.
-Using the `ManyToMany` annotation here will be insufficient here as it won't allow us to customize the junction table.
+Using the `ManyToMany` annotation here will be insufficient as it won't allow us to customize the junction table.

 ## Solution

-Let's define a many-to-many association between a `User` and `Issue` entity.
+Proceeding with the issue tracker example, let's define a many-to-many relationship between a `User` and `Issue` entity.

 Start by defining the entities (3rd party imports have been excluded):